Ashok Singhal (politician)

 Ashok Singhal (born 29 December 1968 in Guwahati, Assam) is an Indian politician of Bharatiya Janata Party, Assam and the current Minister of Health and Family Welfare and Irrigation, Government of Assam.
 He is also the Guardian Minister of two districts of Assam, namely Goalpara and Biswanath.
 He was elected for the first time to Assam Legislative Assembly in 2016 from Dhekiajuli constituency.
 In the 2021 Assembly election, he was re-elected from the same constituency.
-On 09th of December, 2024 he was named minister of health.
+On 9 December 2024 he was named minister of health.

 Personal life

-He was born on 29 December 1968 to Late Parmananda Singhal and Indumati Singhal.
+He was born In agarwal family on 29 December 1968 to Late Parmananda Singhal and Indumati Singhal.
 He is a resident of Kumarpara, Guwahati, Assam.
 He married Silpi Anand Singhal in 1992, with whom he has two sons: Lokesh Anand Singhal and Vivek Anand Singhal.

 Education

 He did his graduation from the Gauhati Commerce College in 1990.
 He also has a Post Graduate Diploma in Management (PGDM).